MrJinno/EmailClient/README.md

 Project is: _finished_

 ## Inspiration
 Based on the Advanced Java programming with JavaFx: Write an email client.
+Upgraded by me.

 ## Contact
 Created by MrJinno.
 Email: wojtczakbartek7@gmail.com